Cranberry Orange Pecan Scottish Shortbread

 Note though that the mixture will not come together into a ball at this stage.
 It will be very crumbly and that is fine.
 Otherwise you wouldn’t have the soft texture after baking.
 This is also why I don’t knead the dough as such.
 Try to avoid using a food processor, as it isn’t as gentle on the dough.

 6. Remove the crumbly dough from the mixing bowl and squeeze it together, forming into a rectangular shape by hand, (no rolling out), like in Photo 3.
 Place on some baking/parchment paper then spread out roughly with your fingertips to open up the dough before adding in half of the orange extract (1 tsp).
-See Photo 4 below where I dotted the extract over the top of the dough.
+See Photo 4 where I dotted the extract over the top of the dough.

 *Tip – add some orange zest too for even more flavour, or in place of the extract.